- Our Story|

 The Virginia Communications Hall of Fame recognizes communication professionals with exceptional careers in journalism, public relations, advertising and other media fields.
 George Crutchfield, founding director of the School of Mass Communications from 1978-1989, launched the organization in 1986.

-This year’s honorees will be inducted into the 26th anniversary of the Hall of Fame on April 11, 2013 at the John Marshall, bringing the total number of inductees to 145.
+Last year’s honorees were inducted into the 26th anniversary of the Hall of Fame on April 11, 2013 at the John Marshall, bringing the total number of inductees to 145.

-The inductees of the 26th anniversary of the Hall of Fame are:
+The inductees of the 26th anniversary of the Hall of Fame were:

 Dorothy Abernathy- bureau chief for Virginia and West Virginia with the Associated Press, has been involved in the AP’s coverage of many of the biggest stories of the past two decades, including the D.C. sniper shootings, 9/11 and the Virginia Tech shootings.
 Abernathy is an early member of the Virginia Coalition for Open Government, as well as a long-time member of the VCOG board, who recently completed a two-year term as president.
 She spearheaded the second FOIA audit in the country and the first one organized by an AP bureau.
 Two years ago, Abernathy’s role became more focused on marketing and business development.